 Market volatility sucks.
 Losing money sucks.
 But instead of looking at volatility as a curse, look at it as an opportunity.
 It keeps us honest.
 It’s a cold slap in the face when we’re getting cocky and complacent.
 It’s a reminder that the rational side of brains — not our reactive instincts — can and should run the show.

-Let’s all take a lesson from last year’s stock market volatility and keep in mind that the market isn’t the economy, which is improving.
+Let’s all take a lesson from this year’s stock market volatility and keep in mind that the market isn’t the economy.
 So I hope you kept your cool, bought stocks, and didn’t run for the hills.